Erdiko/user-admin/README.md

 Goal: A fully functional and modular user management system with an Angular 2 UI.

-* This is an active development project and not quite ready for production yet
+**Note this is an active development project and not quite ready for production yet**

 It is based on a few erdiko packages (authorize, authenticate, and users) as well as the [Angular CLI](https://github.com/angular/angular-cli) project.